-All students enrolled at UMSN who participate in clinical and or research activities must complete an annual drug screening test.
+All students enrolled at the UMSN must complete an annual drug screening test.

-- Students must provide a viable urine specimen to be tested for substances, consistent with industry standards in the health care field on dates specified by the UMSN. - Some clinical site guidelines may be more stringent than industry standards and require 12 panel drug screening tests. - Refusal to provide a specimen for drug screening will be considered a positive drug test and subject to the established procedures for positive tests. - In special circumstances, the UMSN may request the collection of an alternative specimen such as blood or hair. - Screening must occur at a facility specified by the UMSN. - Screening will be at the expense of the student. - The following may be screened for including but not limited to: amphetamines, barbiturates, benzodiazepines, cocaine, fentanyl, hydrocodone, marijuana, methadone, methaqualone, opiates, oxycodone, phencyclidine (PCP), propoxyphene and tramadol - Drug tests are reviewed by the Medical Review Officer (MRO) retained by the compliance vendor.
-MROs may access the Michigan Automated Prescription (MAPS) or alternatives as indicated, to corroborate the existence of a legitimate prescription for the students.
-For claims related to purported prescription medications, e.g. benzodiazepines, opioids, the students will sign any and all releases of information (ROI) as requested by the MRO to allow for communication with the identified prescriber and to facilitate fact-finding by the MRO.
+- Students must provide a viable urine specimen to be tested for substances, consistent with industry standards in the health care field on dates specified by the UMSN. - Some clinical site guidelines may be more stringent than industry standards and require 12 panel drug screening tests. - Refusal to provide a specimen for drug testing will be considered a positive drug test and subject to the established procedures for positive tests (see below for policy regarding positive screens). - Diluted test results (as determined by the Medical Review Officer), including diluted negatives, will require a follow-up drug screen at the student's expense.
+This screen may be obtained by an alternative collection method such as blood or hair. - In special circumstances, the UMSN may request, at any time, the collection of an alternative specimen such as blood or hair. - Testing must occur at a facility specified by the UMSN. - Testing will be at the expense of the student. - The following may be screened for including but not limited to: amphetamines, barbiturates, benzodiazepines, cocaine, fentanyl, hydrocodone, marijuana, methadone, methaqualone, opiates, oxycodone, phencyclidine (PCP), propoxyphene, and tramadol - Drug tests are reviewed by the Medical Review Officer (MRO) and retained by the compliance vendor.
+MROs may access the Michigan Automated Prescription (MAPS) or alternatives as indicated, to corroborate the existence of a legitimate prescription for students.
+For claims related to purported prescription medications, e.g. benzodiazepines, opioids, the students will sign any and all releases of information (ROI) as requested by the MRO to allow for communication with the identified prescriber and to facilitate factfinding by the MRO.
 The MRO will make a determination regarding the legitimacy of any prescriptions or evidence of illicit substance use.
-Students who do not provide ROI will be treated as if the screens are positive.
+Students who do not provide ROI will be treated as if their screen is positive (see below for policy regarding positive screens).